samiramendes/math_assistant/chainlit.md

 ## Engineering ⚙️

-Built with LangChain agents and tools and Chainlit for the interactive frontend interface.
+Built with LangChain agents and tools and the interactive interface is powered by Chainlit.

-## Welcome screen

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.